MykolaPinchuk/spg_stocks/README.md

 Currently, I plan the following project dev cycle:
 - v0.1: MVP, serves predictions, which are usually up-to-date.
+- v0.2: More intuitive output text.
-- v0.2: new webpage structure, predictions made the moment when end user clicks button
+- v0.3: new webpage structure, predictions made the moment when end user clicks button
 - v0.5: add new components:
 ---- cloud storage for data and performance evalutaion logs
 ---- daily cloud schedulers to download one day of data and to run performance evale evaluation